Neuro-Linguistic Programming (NLP): Understanding Communication And Personal Development

 8 Characteristics of NLP

-1. Subjectivity: NLP emphasizes that each person experiences the world in their own unique way.
+1. Subjectivity: NLP emphasizes that each person uniquely experiences the world.

 2. Consciousness: People can choose their mental attitudes and emotional states.

-3. Behavioral flexibility: People can learn new behaviors and adapt old behaviors through modeling.
+3. Behavioral flexibility: People can learn and adapt new behaviors through modeling.

 4. Mind-body connection: Thoughts and mental imagery affect physiology.